-To make a protected disclosure within Woolworths, you must disclose information in the manner outlined by Woolworths in this Supplier Speak Up Policy.
-A Discloser can also make a protected disclosure to an appropriate authority at any time, including in circumstances where the Discloser has also made a protected disclosure to Woolworths or another appropriate authority.
+To make a protected disclosure within Woolworths, you must disclose information in the manner outlined by Woolworths in this Supplier Speak Up and Protected Disclosure Policy.

+Protected Disclosures can be made through the Woolworths' Speak Up Program.

-The following individuals have been appointed as the main protected disclosure recipients for Woolworths New Zealand for the purposes of the PDA:
+Alternatively, the following individuals have been appointed as protected disclosure recipients for Woolworths New Zealand for the purposes of the PDA:

-Title Name Email Telephone General Counsel, Woolworths New Zealand James Radcliffe PD4GENC@countdown.co.nz 0800 PD4GENC (0800 734436) Director of People, Woolworths New Zealand Ella McInerney PD4GMHR@countdown.co.nz 0800 PD4GMHR (0800 734464)
+Title Name Email Telephone General Counsel Woolworths New Zealand James Radcliffe PD4GENC@countdown.co.nz 0800 PD4GENC (0800 734436) Director of People Woolworths New Zealand Ella McInerney PD4GMHR@countdown.co.nz 0800 PD4GMHR (0800 734464)